Finding the perfect gift is not always easy. And finding a gift during the Winter holiday season? Even worse.

 Here are a few gift ideas for the favorite backpacker in your life.

-Dry shampoo is great for backpacking and camping or hiking trips when your shower time is limited or non-existent.
+This holy grail beauty item is great for backpacking and camping or hiking trips when your shower time is limited or non-existent.

 Depending on your hair and the brand, dry shampoo can extend your style 1-2 extra days.